scouten/ericscouten.travel/content/2019/03-22+spring-break/14-mount-fuji-to-tokyo/index.md

 cover = "es-3932-202"
 +++

 Being the crazy photographer that I am, I awoke at 5am to capture sunrise at Mount Fuji.
-I was blessed with good weather that morning, and the resulting photo is the lead photo for today.
+I was blessed with good weather this morning, and the resulting photo is the lead photo for today.

 <!-- more -->